ericsavin/ContinuumMechanics/README.md

-# ContinuumMechanics
+# Continuum Mechanics

-Teaching documents for the undergrad lectures on continuum mechanics, structural mechanics, and rigid body dynamics at www.centralesupelec.fr
+Teaching documents for the undergrad lectures on continuum mechanics and structural mechanics at [CentraleSupélec](www.centralesupelec.fr).